Review and road test of the Toyota Corolla Touring Sports

 There's a £1,270 premium to pay if you want the Touring Sports estate version of this Corolla rather than the standard hatch.
-That means a price span in the £25,000 to £30,500 bracket - which is par for the course in this segment.
-There are five trim levels - 'Icon', 'Icon Tech', 'Design', 'Excel' and 'TREK'.
-All of these spec levels deliver plenty of kit.
-Even 'Icon' variants deliver 16-inch alloy wheels, heated front seats with lumbar support, automatic LED headlights and dual-zone air conditioning.
-There's also an 8-inch centre-dash 'Toyota Touch 2' touchscreen, your access point to a DAB tuner, Apple CarPlay and Android Auto smartphone functions and a reversing camera.
+That means a price span in the £28,000 to £33,000 bracket - which is par for the course in this segment.
+There are six trim levels - 'Icon', 'Icon Tech', 'Design', 'GR Sport', 'Excel' and 'TREK'.
+All of these spec levels deliver even more kit for the latest model year, with fresh colours that include a vibrant 'Juniper Blue'.
+The dynamic-looking 'GR Sport' version's been upgraded too.

 Cost of Ownership

 The Japanese maker describes the Corolla's Hybrid technology as being of the 'self-charging' variety, which means that it isn't of the currently popular Plug-in variety.
-The brand of course has this technology (it's available on top versions of its Prius model) but currently feels it isn't necessary for the Corolla line-up.
+The brand of course has PHEV technology (it's available on top versions of its Prius model) but currently feels it isn't necessary for the Corolla line-up.
 What else?
-Insurance groups range between 14E and 15E for the 1.8 and 18E to 21E for the 2.0-litre.
-Well, the five year 100,000 mile warranty is extremely good and even after that runs out, you'll find that most spares are relatively inexpensive.
+Well, the five year 100,000 mile warranty is extremely good and even after that runs out, you'll find that you can extend it for nothing up to a maximum of ten years, providing you have the car regularly serviced at a Toyota dealer.
 There's also three years warranty against rust and 12 years of anti-corrosion protection.

 In short, this Corolla estate variant has something about it.
 Okay, so it's not going to have the enthusiast press getting all excited, but here is a car many people would be delighted to have on their drive.
 Nothing about it suggests you've settled for a life of suburban mediocrity.
 Sometimes practical is good.
 Welcome to a surprising new world.